I don't have my refund

 You may be a victim of Identity Theft — a common scam is for someone else to use your personal information to file a tax return and steal your refund.

-Did you get a refund and it was less than you expected?
+Did you get a refund and the amount was less than you expected?
 Or when you checked the status of your refund, the automated system indicated the IRS had not received your tax return?

 You may want to request a transcript of your tax account to see what happened.
-The IRS may have changed an amount on your return during processing, but for some reason you didn’t get a notice, or maybe the return never even made it to the IRS.
+The IRS may have changed an amount on your tax return during processing, but for some reason you didn’t get a notice, or maybe your tax return wasn't received by the IRS.
 A transcript of your account will have information about the receipt and processing of your return.

 Have you tried to get your refund, and now are having financial hardship?

-If you have tried to get your refund with the IRS, and not having the money is causing you a financial hardship, the Taxpayer Advocate Service may be able to help.
+If you've contacted the IRS and tried to get your refund, and not having the money is causing you a financial hardship, the Taxpayer Advocate Service may be able to help.